EvanBagis/MLP_regression_evolution/README.md

 # neuro-evolution-regression

 This is a repository for MLP hyperparameter tuning via a genetic algorithm.
 The optimization process tries to maximize the coefficient of determination between obeservations and predictions.

+For more information on the usage of genetic algorithms for hyperparameter tuning:
-[Neuro-evelution]('https://en.wikipedia.org/wiki/Neuroevolution') for Neural Network hyper parameter tuning
+[Neuro-evolution]('https://en.wikipedia.org/wiki/Neuroevolution') for Neural Network hyper parameter tuning

 Credits to the repos below.